local-projects/ofxSquidexHelper/README.md

 * CONTENT on Squidex is an object with many attributes, one being an ASSET_ID - which links the ASSET to the CONTENT object
 * An ASSET is the actual asset object, including the file and other info
 * Therefore
-	* getContent - is getting the content object
+	* getContent - is getting the content object ( info about the content w/ ref to an asset )
-	* getAssets - is getting the Asset object
+	* getAssets - is getting the Asset object ( info about the asset )
-	* getAssetContent - is getting the asset file
+	* getAssetContent - is getting the Asset file ( literal asset pixels )

 ## Dependancies :